thodkatz/everse-resqui-demo/README.md

 # Intro

 Attempting to run a self hosted github runner that connects with the self hosted instance https://github.com/thodkatz/DashVERSE within the LAN of INAB-CERTH.
+We assume that resqui should run on every push via github actions.

 ## Self-hosted runner setup

-A self-hosted runner is a process running on your own machine (or VM) that picks up GitHub Actions jobs.
-It connects outbound to GitHub over HTTPS, so no inbound ports or firewall rules are needed.
-This is the right choice when your DashVERSE instance is on a private LAN that GitHub-hosted runners cannot reach.
+A self-hosted runner is needed because DashVERSE is on a private LAN.
+The runner will be hosted within the VM that DashVERSE is deployed.
+If resqui checks become more complicated, we can consider a separate vm, or more resources.

 ### Option 1: Repository-level runner